 Step 1: Open Slide Master view by going to the View tab, then click Slide Master.

 Step 2: Insert a shape that will contain a feedback message afterward to the Question Layout.
 To do that, click Insert, then select a shape from the list.

 Step 3: Hide the shape initially by right-clicking the shape, then choose Initially Hidden.

 Step 4: Add states to the shape.
 Create the number of states as you want according to the number of questions.
-See the tutorial about Object States to know more about how to add object states.
+See the tutorial about the Object States to know more about how to add object states.

 Step 5: Add events – actions to the question slide by clicking the slide, then navigate to the Events – Actions section in the Properties pane.
-After that, add 2 actions and their condition as the image below:
+After that, add 2 actions and their condition as in the image below: